Personal Information Changes

-Residency Status and Contact Information
+Residency Status Information

 Residency status determines the tuition rate students are charged each semester they register.
 Students are expected to maintain accurate contact information on file with the college, including phone numbers, emergency contact, and address.
 The College uses your address to determine your residency status and tuition rate.
 There is a deadline each semester for address changes that impact tuition.
-Students can update their information in the Registration Center.

 A resident student is one whose legal residence is within the College District.
 The College District includes the public school districts of Clarenceville, Garden City, Livonia, Northville, Plymouth-Canton, and part of Novi.
 Students may be asked to certify residence status at any time while attending the College.
 Students are charged tuition based on the address on record in the Records Office.
 Students with an unreported address change will be charged the appropriate tuition rate.
 Resident status is determined at the beginning of each semester.